 Karavelos

-An Hermione-like pomegranate variety that sets glossy fruit with a yellowish-red colour.
+Karavelos An Hermione-like pomegranate variety that sets glossy fruit with a yellowish-red colour.
 Their seeds and taste are similar to that of the Hermione variety, but the fruit is quite resistant after harvesting which begins mid-October.